bankole7782/pankul/README.md

 Make sure you look at `main.go` in the sample app, copy and edit it to your own preferences.

-Go to `/pankul/setup/` to create some tables that the project would need.
+Go to `/pk/setup/` to create some tables that the project would need.

-Then go to `/pankul/page/` to start using this project.
+Then go to `/pk/page/` to start using this project.

-### Theming Your Project

-The sample project has no design.
-To make it beautiful make a template from this template :`pankul_files/bad-base.html` .
-Save it to your project and then point your version to `pankul.BaseTemplate`.

-Also if you want to add dynamic contents to any `pankul` page, please use JavaScript.
-First check the address of the page `window.location` before adding it.

-## FAQs
-### When is X Database Support Coming

-I don't intend to support more than one database so has to make the work cheaper.

 ## License